 • Client Centered Approach

-You can be self centered, or you can be other centered.
+You can be self centered, and you can be other centered.

 Always do what is best for your clients.
 They should work with you because you are going to work hard for them and get them the best result possible for their real estate goals.